ankandalui/oil-spill-detection/README.md

 - Obviously, some methods are better than others and this depends on the *image quality*, the *presence of noise*, the *total brightness* of the image, the *overall contrast*, etc., but **the user can modify some parameters** for every method **to improve segmentation results**.

-### Documentation

-- To understand better the code of this segmentation project please see the [code explanation file](https://github.com/d-elicio/Oil-Spill-Detection-in-SAR-images/blob/main/Code%20explanation%20(technical%20implementation).pdf).

 ## Support

-For any support, error corrections, etc. please email me at domenico.elicio13@gmail.com
+For any support, error corrections, etc. please email me at adalui260@gmail.com